dokester/BayesicFitting/docs/classdocs/NestedSampler.md

 <b>Parameters</b>

 * xdata  :  array_like<br>
-    array of independent input values
+    array of independent input values<br>
 * model  :  Model<br>
-    the model function to be fitted
+    the model function to be fitted<br>
-    the model needs priors for the parameters and (maybe) limits
+    the model needs priors for the parameters and (maybe) limits<br>
 * ydata  :  array_like<br>
-    array of dependent (to be fitted) data
+    array of dependent (to be fitted) data<br>
 * weights  :  array_like (None)<br>
-    weights pertaining to ydata
+    weights pertaining to ydata<br>
 * accuracy  :  float or array_like<br>
-    accuracy scale for the datapoints
+    accuracy scale for the datapoints<br>
-    all the same or one for each data point
+    all the same or one for each data point<br>
 * problem  :  None or string or Problem<br>
-    Defines the kind of problem to be solved.
+    Defines the kind of problem to be solved.<br>

-    None        same as "classic"
+    None        same as "classic"<br>
-    "classic" 	ClassicProblem
+    "classic" 	ClassicProblem<br>
-    "errors"	ErrorsInXandYProblem
+    "errors"	ErrorsInXandYProblem<br>
-    "multiple"	MultipleOutputProblem
+    "multiple"	MultipleOutputProblem<br>

     Problem     Externally defined Problem.
-When Problem has been provided, xdata, model, weights and ydata are not used. keep : None or dict of {int:float}
+When Problem has been provided,<br>
+                xdata, model, weights and ydata are not used.<br>
+* keep  :  None or dict of {int:float}<br>
-    None of the model parameters are kept fixed.
+    None of the model parameters are kept fixed.<br>
-    Dictionary of indices (int) to be kept at a fixed value (float).
+    Dictionary of indices (int) to be kept at a fixed value (float).<br>
-    Hyperparameters follow model parameters.
+    Hyperparameters follow model parameters.<br>
-    The values will override those at initialization.
+    The values will override those at initialization.<br>
-    They are used in this instantiation, unless overwritten at the call to sample()
+    They are used in this instantiation, unless overwritten at the call to sample()<br>
 * distribution  :  None or String or ErrorDistribution<br>
-    Defines the ErrorDistribution to be used
+    Defines the ErrorDistribution to be used<br>
-    When the hyperpar(s) are not to be kept fixed, they need `Prior` and maybe limits.
+    When the hyperpar(s) are not to be kept fixed, they need `Prior` and maybe limits.<br>

-    None            same as "gauss"
+    None            same as "gauss"<br>
-    "gauss"         GaussErrorDistribution with (fixed) scale equal to 1.0 "laplace"       LaplaceErrorDistribution with 1 hyperpar scale
+    "gauss"         GaussErrorDistribution with (fixed) scale equal to 1.0<br>
+    "laplace"       LaplaceErrorDistribution with 1 hyperpar scale<br>
-    "poisson"       PoissonErrorDistribution no hyperpar
+    "poisson"       PoissonErrorDistribution no hyperpar<br>
-    "cauchy"        CauchyErrorDstribution with 1 hyperpar scale
+    "cauchy"        CauchyErrorDstribution with 1 hyperpar scale<br>
-    "uniform"       UniformErrorDistribution with 1 hyperpar scale
+    "uniform"       UniformErrorDistribution with 1 hyperpar scale<br>
-    "bernoulli"     BernoulliErrorDistribution no hyperpar
+    "bernoulli"     BernoulliErrorDistribution no hyperpar<br>
-    "exponential"   ExponentialErrorDistribution with 2 hyperpar (scale, power)
+    "exponential"   ExponentialErrorDistribution with 2 hyperpar (scale, power)<br>

-    ErrorDistribution Externally defined ErrorDistribution
+    ErrorDistribution Externally defined ErrorDistribution<br>
 * limits  :  None or [low,high] or [[low],[high]]<br>
-    None    no limits implying fixed hyperparameters of the distribution low     low limit on hyperpars
+    None    no limits implying fixed hyperparameters of the distribution<br>
+    low     low limit on hyperpars<br>
-    high    high limit on hyperpars
+    high    high limit on hyperpars<br>
-    When limits are set the hyperpars are not fixed.
+    When limits are set the hyperpars are not fixed.<br>
 * ensemble  :  int<br>
-    number of walkers
+    number of walkers<br>
 * discard  :  int<br>
-    number of walkers to be replaced each generation
+    number of walkers to be replaced each generation<br>
 * seed  : int<br>
-    seed of random number generator
+    seed of random number generator<br>
 * rate  :  float<br>
-    speed of exploration
+    speed of exploration<br>
 * bestBoost  :  bool or Fitter<br>
-    False   no updates of best logLikelihood
+    False   no updates of best logLikelihood<br>
-    True    boost the fit using LevenbergMarquardtFitter
+    True    boost the fit using LevenbergMarquardtFitter<br>
-    fitter  boost the fit using this fitter.
+    fitter  boost the fit using this fitter.<br>
-* usePhantoms  :  bool<br>
-    True    Copy starting walkers from phantoms
-    False   Copy starting walkers from walkers
 * engines  :  None or (list of) string or (list of) Engine<br>
-    to randomly move the walkers around, within the likelihood bound.
+    to randomly move the walkers around, within the likelihood bound.<br>

-    None        use a Problem defined selection of engines "galilean"  GalileanEngine	move forward and mirror on edges "chord"     ChordEngine   	select random point on random line "gibbs" 	GibbsEngine 	move one parameter at a time "step"  	StepEngine    	move all parameters in arbitrary direction
+    None        use a Problem defined selection of engines<br>
+    "galilean"  GalileanEngine	move forward and mirror on edges<br>
+    "chord"     ChordEngine   	select random point on random line<br>
+    "gibbs" 	GibbsEngine 	move one parameter at a time<br>
+    "step"  	StepEngine    	move all parameters in arbitrary direction<br>

-    For Dynamic models only
+    For Dynamic models only:<br>
-    "birth" 	BirthEngine     increase the parameter list of a walker by one "death" 	DeathEngine     decrease the parameter list of a walker by one
+    "birth" 	BirthEngine     increase the parameter list of a walker by one<br>
+    "death" 	DeathEngine     decrease the parameter list of a walker by one<br>

-    For Modifiable models only
+    For Modifiable models only:<br>
-    "struct"    StructureEngine change the (internal) structure.
+    "struct"    StructureEngine change the (internal) structure.<br>

-    Engine      an externally defined (list of) Engine
+    Engine      an externally defined (list of) Engine<br>
 * maxsize  :  None or int<br>
-    maximum size of the resulting sample list (None : no limit)
+    maximum size of the resulting sample list (None : no limit)<br>
 * threads  :  bool (False)<br>
-    Use Threads to distribute the diffusion of discarded samples over the available cores.
+    Use Threads to distribute the diffusion of discarded samples over the available cores.<br>
 * verbose  :  int (1)<br>
-    0   silent
+    0   silent<br>
-    1   basic information
+    1   basic information<br>
-    2   more about every 100th iteration
+    2   more about every 100th iteration<br>
-    3   more about every iteration
+    3   more about every iteration<br>
-    >4  for debugging
+    >4  for debugging<br>